 People tend to feel that knives are measured in certain or specific ways.
 However, this is not exactly universal across the entire spectrum of knives.
 The reason for this is that the specific length of the blade or size overall is more important in one area, the kitchen.

 Yes, knife measurements are very important with kitchen knives simply due to the wide variety of knives out there.
-Obviously, cooks know the difference it makes to have a Chef’s Knife versus a Utility Knife.
+Obviously, cooks know the difference it makes to have a Chef’s Knife versus a Pocket Knife or a Utility Knife.

 What is the main reason the difference is important to know?
 It’s the job that a specific knife is best for.
 Chef’s Knives have many uses but so do Utility Knives.
 However, you don’t need to use a Utility Knife if the Chef’s Knife can do the job.
 In fact, Utility knives are present to cut things too small for the Chef’s Knife to effectively take care of.